yanaiela/TNE/README.md

 * `text`: the text of the document.
 The title and subtitles (if exists) are separated with two new lines.
 The paragraphs are separated by a single new line.
 * `tokens`: a list of string, containing the tokenized tokens
-* `nps`: a dictionary, where each key is an np identifier, which contains another dictionary:
+* `nps`: a list of dictionaries, where each key is an np identifier, which contains another dictionary (note that this field was changed in v1.1 from a dictionary where each key is the np id to the dictionary, to a list of dictionaries, to match the huggingface datasets library):
   * `text`: the text of the np
   * `start_index`: an integer indicating the starting index in the text
   * `end_index`: an integer indicating the ending index in the text